-The Cambridge National Certificate in Sport Studies is an excellent course for students who are practically minded as it follows a more sector-based focus, whilst also encompassing core physical education themes.
-Learners can apply theoretical knowledge about different types of sport and physical activity, skills development and sports leadership to their own practical performance.
-Students will have the opportunity to be assessed as performers and leaders with the opportunity to undertake recognised coaching/officiating courses.
+The Cambridge National Certificate in Sport Studies is a course for students who are practically minded as it follows a more sector-based focus, whilst also encompassing core physical education themes.
+Students can apply theoretical knowledge about different types of sport and physical activity, skills development and sports leadership to their own practical performance.
+Students will have the opportunity to be assessed as performers and leaders with the opportunity to undertake recognised qualifications in coaching as well as officiating courses.